 Another handy city centre beach, this one is found between the Wet Wok Chinese restaurant and the Coffee Shack/Maritimo tapas bar.
 Walk down the slipway next to the Coffee Shack and you’ll find yourself on this small patch of beach for a quick swim.

-The Royal William Yard is a popular haunt in Plymouth, and the Devils Point beach is just a stones throw from it’s walls.
-At the main entry to RWY, walk up the road next to Hutong Cafe and you’ll find yourself looking out towards Drakes Island, There are steps down to the sea pool and a small sandy beach to enjoy.
+The Royal William Yard is a popular haunt in Plymouth, and Firestone Bay is just a stones throw from it’s walls.
+At the main entry to RWY, walk up the road next to Hutong Cafe and you’ll find yourself looking out towards Drakes Island.
+There are steps down to the sea pool and a small sandy beach to enjoy.

 Local tip: You can walk towards Devils Point (turn right at the beach and follow the road past the car park) where there is another smaller hidden beach down the bottom of a long flight of stairs.